Calindra/eitri-docs/en/docs/app-start/bottom-bar-simulation.md

 # Bottom Tab View Simulation

-The `bottom-tab-view-simulation` key allows you to simulate a **bottom tab navigation** interface, similar to native mobile apps.
-This feature enables you to run multiple **Eitri-Apps** side by side, as if they were different sections of the same app, making it easier to test and visualize integrated behavior.
+The `bottom-tab-view-simulation` key allows you to simulate a **bottom tab navigation** interface, similar to those found in native mobile apps.
+This feature enables running multiple **Eitri-Apps** in parallel, each shown as a tab, making it easier to test apps as if they were sections of a single application.

-## Minimum Requirements

-- CLI Version: 1.44.0 or higher
+---

 ### 🔧 YAML Structure